f-lombardo/secrets-loader/README.md

 ```
 The lambda execution runtime should then see `VAR1=foo` and `VAR2=bar` as environment variables.
 I suggest to use the `ssn:` prefix in front of the value of the parameter to let a future implementation using Secrets Manager.

-This project is fully compatible with the behavior of the original library, which documentation I report below.
+This project is fully compatible with the behavior of the original library, whose documentation I report below.

 ---